|

 Declarations can also incorporate already existing – not just developing

-- Additionally, the provisions of a
+– international law.
+Additionally, the provisions of a

 declaration can influence various U.N. agencies, shaping policy